antzGames/Godot_Vertex_Animation_Textures_Plugin/README.md

 - Mesh must be less than 8192 vertices.
 - Total number of frames for all animations must be less than 8192.
 - No blending or transitions between animation tracks possible.
+- Animations will always loop, so you need to develop a custom solution for chaining different animations.
 - Current Blender add-on tools tested on Blender 3.3 (Version 4.X not supported)
 - `MultiMeshInstance3D` `custom_data` is used by this plugin so you will not have access to it.